 Contextual clues are there to aid the student in filling in the blanks but they are not consistent.
 A passage can be riddled with obvious clues and is a gem for a student trained to spot them.
-Yet another passage may have few and sometimes it’s just guessing the best possible answer.
+Yet another passage may have fewer contextual clues.
+Nevertheless, at TF we emphasise the need for our students to look for clues in their passages before filling in the answers.
+Contextual Clues for a blank in the first paragraph may be found only in the fourth paragraph so when students rush to fill in their answers, they miss out on the important clues.

 The Comprehension Cloze Passage below is taken from the Nanyang Primary School 2014 SA1.
 I have broken it up into paragraphs and bolded and underlined the answers and italicized in red the contextual clues, with a brief explanation of why these are clues.